 Enhancing software with explanatory functionality would also help to mitigate the understandability problem.
-The "F" from the FACE model stands for Framing, and we advocate a dual-approach of software generating framing information alongside an artefact, problem solution or new data pattern.
-We foresee this being an increasingly important area of research in CC, with an increasing level of sophistication: from explanation to justification to argument and dialogue with a user about the value, method of production, motivation etc behind output.
+The "F" from the FACE model stands for Framing, and we advocate a dual-approach of software generating framing information alongside an artefact, problem solution or new data pattern (proof objects can be seen as a limited form of framing information).
+We foresee this being an increasingly important area of research in CC, with an increasing level of sophistication: from explanation to justification to argument and dialogue with a user about the value, method of production, motivation etc. behind output.
 How framing information should be developed is a research programme in its own right.
 For now, we discuss greater and lesser understandability in terms of describing the processes underlying the generative act and consider these for ML approaches.

 Many ML approaches can be characterised as constructing a computer program (or "model") consisting of two parts: an overall structure or architecture, which remains fixed; and a set of adjustable parameters, which are inferred or "learned" from data (e.g. training data of desired input/output examples).
 One particularly simple architecture is the decision tree: nested boolean queries of the input, often used for classification (Safavian and Landgrebe 1991).
 These queries are parameters, and are chosen based on how efficiently they separate the classes given in the training data.
-Decision trees are nominally understandable, since their behaviour on a given input traces a single path through these queries; yet they perform poorly compared to other ML algorithms.
-The random forest approach yields better results by combining many decision trees and having them vote on the overall outcome (Breiman 2001), although such ensemble behaviour is more difficult to reason about than that of a single tree.
+Decision trees usually perform poorly compared to other ML algorithms, but are nominally understandable since their behaviour on a given input traces a single path through these queries, which could be turned into framing information such as "Class x was chosen because y was greater than z...".
+The random forest approach gives better performance by combining many decision trees and having them vote on the overall outcome (Breiman 2001), although such ensemble behaviour is more difficult to reason about than that of a single tree, and is hence harder to frame in an understandable way.
+One approach might be to find patterns in the votes, such as "Class x was chosen because most trees looking at features y and z voted for it".

 Recent research has focused on highly expressive classes of models such as differentiable programming (Wang et al. 2018), whose architectures output not only a (numerical) answer, but also partial derivatives with respect to the parameters; and probabilistic programming, which samples from a distribution conditioned on the training data.
-Both frameworks allow arbitrary architectures, specified via Turing-complete languages, and provide efficient, composable methods for optimising the parameters (e.g. Stochastic Gradient Descent and Markov Chain Monte Carlo, respectively) to minimise arbitrary loss functions (e.g. the squared output error on a training data set).
+Both frameworks allow arbitrary architectures, specified via Turing-complete languages, and provide efficient, composable methods for optimising the parameters (e.g. Stochastic Gradient Descent and Markov Chain Monte Carlo, respectively) to minimise arbitrary loss functions (e.g. output error cwt021119.php for the training data).